scoconno/scoconno.github.io/self/causation/notes.md

 ## Introduction

-Perhaps the best evidence for the mind-brain identity theory comes from considerations of mental causation, the focus of this note.
 Mental causation is common place.
-Every time we act on a choice, a mental state is causing something physical to happen.
+Every time we act on a choice, a mental state seens to cause something physical to happen.
 For example, when I choose to stand up, my choice causes my body to move.
 When I fear my hand is too close to the fire, my fear causes my hand to move away.
 Since my body is a physical thing, my fear, a mental state, has moved a physical thing.

 Mental causation is important to our concepts of agency, to our idea of performing actions intentionally.
 An action is not a mere bodily motion like involuntarily blinking your eye.
 It is something you do intentionally.
 We can only distinguish mere bodily movement from an action if there exists mental causation, i.e., if there are intentions, mental states, that cause physical movements.
-For instance, the difference between murder, intentionally killing someone, and accidentally causing death, e.g., tripping while holding a knife and accidentally killing someone.
-We distinguish murder from accidents by the fact that the murderer intends to kill while our unfortunate tripper does not.
+For instance, there is difference between murder, intentionally killing someone, and accidentally causing death, non-intentionally killing someone.
+We distinguish murder from accidents by the fact that the murderer intends to kill while our unfortunate accident prone person does not.
 If intentions could not move the body, then we could not distinguish a murder from a mere accident.

-There are strictly four type of phenomena that might constitute an instance of mental causation:
+There are three type of phenomena that might constitute an instance of mental causation:

 + Mental to mental causation, e.g., beliefs lead to another belief